Singular Perturbation-based Large-Signal Order Reduction of Microgrids for Stability and Accuracy Synthesis with Control: Case Study

 According to the \textit{Algorithm \ref{alg:LSOR}} in section \ref{C2.C}, we first identify the slow and fast dynamics by finding the $\varepsilon$.
 Considering the MG model in grid-tied mode, the derivative term can be rewritten as

-Substituting the parameters in [16] into vector (\ref{dynamics_case1}), it can be seen that the magnitudes of different parameters vary significantly, which is caused by the two-time-scale property of the system.
+Substituting the parameters in \cite{Luo2014} into the vector (\ref{dynamics_case1}), it can be seen that the magnitudes of different parameters vary significantly, which is caused by the two-time-scale property of the system.
 The smaller parameters are selected as perturbation coefficients $\varepsilon$, which are utilized to classify the slow and fast states in this system:

-We first set $\varepsilon$ to 0 and calculate the QSS solution $z_1 = h\left(x_1,u_1\right)$ by solving the algebraic equation with respect to the fast dynamics (\ref{z1}).
-Then the ROM of the MG is obtained by substituting $z_1$ into the slow dynamic equations with respect to (\ref{x1}).
-Compare the numbers of state variables in equation (\ref{dynamics_case1}) and (\ref{x1}), the order of original model is reduced to $53.33 \%$.
+We first set $\varepsilon$ to 0 and calculate the QSS solution $\mathbf{z}_1 = \mathbf{h}\left(\mathbf{x}_1,\mathbf{u}_1\right)$ by solving the algebraic equation with respect to the fast dynamics (\ref{z1}).
+Then the ROM is obtained by substituting $\mathbf{z}_1$ into the slow dynamic equations with respect to (\ref{x1}).
+Comparing the numbers of state variables in equation (\ref{dynamics_case1}) and (\ref{x1}), the order of the original model is reduced to $53.33 \%$.
 Then we derive the BLM using equation (\ref{blm}).
-Once the ROM and BLM are obtained, we use the conventional ISS and GAS judging theorems in [12] to evaluate the stability of them.
+Once the ROM and BLM are obtained, we use the conventional ISS and GAS judging theorems in \cite{Khalil2000} to evaluate their stability of them.
 Specially, the unforced nonlinear ROM is exponentially stable by checking that its linearized system matrix has eigenvalues with strictly negative real parts.
 It can be verified that the assumptions are satisfied.
 Based on this result, we are inclined to anticipate the stability of the original system.